 Reasons to Buy A Condo

 There are some great reasons to buy a condo.
-The two biggest reasons is the cost is less than a single family home.
+The two biggest reasons are the cost is less than a single family home.

-You can get much more home with a condo with amenties you might never have in a single family.
+You can get much more home with a condo, with amenities you might never have in a single family.
 Buying a condo allows you to stretch your buying dollar.

-The second reason is you dont have to worry about as much maintenance.
-It is taken care of for you by the HOA or management company.
-Roads are plowed, roofs are repaired, gorounds are kept…. all with out you lifting a finger.
+The second reason is you don’t have to worry about as much maintenance.
+Maintenance is taken care of for you by the HOA or management company.
+Roads are plowed, roofs are repaired, grounds are kept…. all without you lifting a finger.

 Pro’s of Buying A Condo